iambhagat92/calcuforme/QUICK_START_IMPROVEMENTS.md

 #### **LinkedIn:**
 ```
-🚀 Excited to launch CalcuForMe!
+🚀 Excited to launch Calculate For Me!

 After using outdated calculator websites for years, I decided to build something better.